QuantConnect/lean-cli/README.md

   --gdax-passphrase TEXT          Your Coinbase Pro API passphrase --binance-use-testnet [live|paper]
-                                  Whether the testnet should be used --binance-organization TEXT     The name or id of the organization with the Binance module subscription --binance-api-key TEXT          Your Binance API key --binance-api-secret TEXT       Your Binance API secret --zerodha-organization TEXT     The name or id of the organization with the zerodha module subscription --zerodha-api-key TEXT          Your Kite Connect API key --zerodha-access-token TEXT     Your Kite Connect access token --zerodha-product-type [MIS|CNC|NRML]
+                                  Whether the testnet should be used --binance-api-key TEXT          Your Binance API key --binance-api-secret TEXT       Your Binance API secret --zerodha-api-key TEXT          Your Kite Connect API key --zerodha-access-token TEXT     Your Kite Connect access token --zerodha-product-type [MIS|CNC|NRML]